SupplyWolf

 Services Layer

-Integrators, implementation partners, and managed services that hold the stack together end-to-end.
+Integrators and managed services that connect the stack end-to-end.

 #01Foundational